jimshowalter/architecture-enforcer/README.md

 App One!App One!INTRA
 ```

+INTRA is short for intra-component.
+INTRA references are always legal.

+LEGAL means inter-component and legal.

+ILLEGAL means inter-component and illegal.

 ## Useful Patterns ##

 This tool is not prescriptive about how you define your target state.
 However, there are some useful patterns you might want to use.